webpack/webpack.js.org/src/content/concepts/module-federation.md

 [`ModuleFederationPlugin`](/plugins/module-federation-plugin) combines `ContainerPlugin` and `ContainerReferencePlugin`.

-T> Learn more about how to configure ModuleFederationPlugin from [here](/plugins/module-federation-plugin)

 ## Concept goals

 - It should be possible to expose and use any module type that webpack supports.